Quadratic coefficients of Goulden-Rattan character polynomials: Maps, expanders, and edge sliding

 We consider any map from the set $Y_k$.
 Any such map has one face and an odd number of edges $k \geq 5$.
 We denote the black vertex by $b$ and the white vertices by $w_1, w_2, w_3$.
 We will write the set $Y_k$ as a union of three sets which will be defined below.

 Let $Y_{k}^{\odd}\subseteq Y_k$ be the set of maps for which there exists an \emph{odd degree} white vertex (let us say it is $w_3$) which has the other two white vertices as descendants, i.e., $w_3\rightarrow w_1$ and $w_3\rightarrow w_2$.
 Let $T_k^{\odd}$ be the set of all maps from the set $Y_k^{\odd}$ with a distinguished vertex $w_3$ with this property.
-Moreover, the set of edges of the vertex $w_3$ is fixed as the set of special edges.
-In addition, the edge ends at the vertex $w_3$ have no assigned direction, and the edge ends at the vertex $b$ have assigned clockwise boundary direction.
+Moreover, each edge between the vertex $w_3$ and the vertex $b$, has a clockwise boundary direction assigned at the vertex $b$.
 The unique (up to choice of the root) map from the set $T_{5}^{\odd}$ is shown in \cref{fig:rysallb}.
 Clearly

 Let $Y_{k}^{\even}\subseteq Y_k$ be the set of maps such that there exists an \emph{even degree} white vertex (let us say it is $w_3$) which has the other two white vertices as descendants, i.e., $w_3\rightarrow w_1$ and $w_3\rightarrow w_2$.
 Let $T_k^{\even}$ be the set of all the maps from the set $Y_k^{\even}$ with a distinguished vertex $w_3$ with this property.
-Moreover, the set of edges of the vertex $w_3$ is fixed as the set of special edges.
-In addition, the edge ends at the vertex $w_3$ have no assigned direction, and the edge ends at the vertex $b$ have assigned clockwise boundary direction.
+Moreover, each edge between the vertex $w_3$ and the vertex $b$, has a clockwise boundary direction assigned at the vertex $b$.
 The unique (up to choice of the root) map from the set $T_{5}^{\even}$ is shown in \cref{fig:rysallc}.
 Clearly

 Let $Y_{k}^{\rest}\subseteq Y_k$ be the set of maps not included in the sets $Y_{k}^{\odd}$ and $Y_{k}^{\even}$, i.e.,

 Consider some map $m\in Y_{k}^{\rest}$.
 Obviously $w_1 \rightarrow w_2 \rightarrow w_3 \rightarrow w_1$ or the other way around.
 Without loss of generality we may assume that $w_1 \rightarrow w_2 \rightarrow w_3 \rightarrow w_1$ and as a consequence $w_1 \nleftarrow w_2 \nleftarrow w_3 \nleftarrow w_1$.